-Just after each dilemma you seeded is revealed (excluding mis-seeds), first stop one personnel randomly.
-If no personnel remain after this stop, reseed the revealed card beneath the mission to be encountered again.
+If no personnel remain after the initial stop, reseed the revealed card beneath the mission to be encountered again.
 See actions - step 1: initiation: dilemmas revealed and encountered.
-Such personnel remain stopped even if the dilemma is subsequently nullified (for example, by Adapt: Negate Obstruction or by meeting the nullify requirements of Antedean Assassins).

-Because you cannot download dilemmas, you cannot use The Squire's Rules with Obsession (which requires a downloaded dilemma) or the replacement function of Disrupted Continuum.
-However, you may download a replacement Q-Flash with the second function of Beware of Q, since Q-Flash is not a dilemma; moreover, because it is never seeded, the replacement Q-Flash is not a mis-seed and is encountered normally.
+Because you cannot download dilemmas, you cannot use The Squire's Rules with Obsession (which requires a downloaded dilemma) or the replacement functions of Disrupted Continuum or Beware of Q.